The Guide To Liquidating Stocks After Death

 How Do You Liquidate Inherited Stock?

-The process for liquidating inherited stock is fairly straightforward.
-Once the stock is in the beneficiary’s brokerage account, they can sell the stock by placing a sell order through the brokerage.
+The process for liquidating inherited stock is fairly straightforward, as beneficiaries will often receive control over their share of the stock once they inherit it.
+Then, once the stock is in the beneficiary’s brokerage account, they can sell the stock by placing a sell order through the brokerage.
 The beneficiary can choose to sell the stock all at once or to sell it in smaller portions over time.

 Before liquidating inherited stock, however, beneficiaries should keep in mind that the sale may have tax implications.
-We suggest consulting with a tax professional before making any decisions about selling your inherited stocks.
+We suggest consulting with a tax professional before making any decisions about selling your inherited stocks so that you can maximize financial gains and minimize any required tax payments.

 Should the Executor Liquidate Stocks?